 How a love of fitness is taking him from celebrity personal trainer to actor and action hero

-FOR MORE THAN ten years, Corey Calliet has been transforming the bodies of Hollywood movie stars, including friend and People Magazine’s 2020 Sexiest Man Alive, Michael B. Jordan, and the casts of major motion pictures including “Black Panther,” “Creed (I, II and III)” and “Star Wars Episode VIII- The Last Jedi.”
-As one of the personal trainers on E!’s reality TV show “Revenge Body with Khloé Kardashian,” Calliet showed viewers not only how to attain incredible fitness results, but also what he is made of –steel and heart.
+For more than ten years, Corey Calliet has been transforming the bodies of Hollywood movie stars, including friend and People Magazine’s 2020 Sexiest Man Alive, Michael B. Jordan, and the casts of major motion pictures including “Blank Panther,” “Creed (I, II and III)” and “Star Wars Episode VIII- The Last Jedi.”
+As one of the personal trainers on E!’s reality TV show “Revenge Body”with Khloé Kardashian, Calliet showed viewers not only how to attain incredible fitness results, but also what he is made of –steel and heart.
 Anyone can train a person while the cameras are rolling, but it was Calliet’s ability to connect with others that truly set him apart.

 This type of attention was unusual for a personal trainer to receive, which is why Calliet knew he had to take advantage of the opportunity.
 E! and different companies tried to build TV shows around him, but they didn’t work out.
 “You know when you’re overqualified for a job, and nobody knows what to do with you?
 We ran into that.”
 So, the self-proclaimed chameleon took matters into his own hands and dove into producing and acting.
 “I have so many different ideas and so many things that run through my head, and I can do so much.
 Now, I’m starting to do it for myself.”